Most volunteers who participate in SSP are part of a youth group, but we want the SSP experience to be accessible to all youth and adult volunteers!

 Common to all SSP programs is service to the elderly, poor and marginalized.
 Our service is offered without strings attached and is done with an attitude of respect and humility.

-Learn More About SSP's Individual Youth Summer Program
+Learn More About SSP's Individual Volunteer Summer Program

 View the current availability.